Patterning books and videos are great tools to teach children the basic concept of how repeating sets of objects creates a pattern.

 It’s time to practice patterns … using SONG!
 Whether using colors, numbers, shapes or any other object, children will quickly learn how to tell what’s next in a pattern.
 This video uses fun cartoons and catchy tunes to teach patterning to children.
 Since children are asked how to complete the pattern, it’s a fun and interactive video that they’ll love.

 Songs are great for teaching important skills to children.
 This song has a catchy tune that will help children quickly catch on to the concept of patterning.
 In it, they will get the chance to practice different patterns, using color dots, numbers, shapes and even letters.
 They will practice simple patterns, as well as more complex patterns, all with easy to understand visuals.

 Learning is more memorable when kids are having fun and moving around.
 That’s why this video is so fantastic for teaching kids patterning.
 In this video, children will practice creating patterns using exercise moves!
 Starting with a simple AB pattern, kids will need to use their arms and legs to move to the beat.
 New patterns are introduced as the video progresses, giving children the opportunity to learn more complex patterns!

 Help your students learn and build patterning skills with comprehensive, hands-on, and fun resources.
 Click any of the links below to purchase a resource for your classroom.

 FREE Pattern Hat Activity

-Grab your free copy of the pattern hat craftivity by clicking the image below and signing up!
+Kids will love creating their own pattern on a hat they can wear!
+Grab your free copy of the pattern hat craftivity by clicking the image below.

 More Math Ideas for Teachers